The ultimate guide to payroll software | Moorepay

 No, cloud-based software doesn’t have wings, but it is pretty heavenly!

 ‘Cloud-based’ means the software and the data it holds is available on-demand using the internet.
-Instead of being hosted on local servers like on-premise software, the servers are ‘remote’ and hosted online (i.e. in the ‘cloud’ – hence the name!)
+The servers are ‘remote’ and hosted online (i.e. in the ‘cloud’ – hence the name!)

-It’s pretty fabulous really, as it means you can access the software anywhere (providing you have an internet connection!)
-Some people worry about the security of cloud-based software, but we bust this myth later in chapter four.
+It’s pretty fabulous really, as it means you can access the software anywhere (providing you have an internet connection!).
+This solution remains the most popular solution year-on-year, with 41% of Moorepay’s survey respondents preferring this solution in 2025.

 Integrated software